Joey Votto: 2018 season

-With eight home runs and 44 RBIs, Votto was named to the 2018 MLB All-Star Game.
-For the season, he batted .284/.417 /.419.
-For the third year running, he led the National League in on-base percentage.
+With eight home runs and 44 RBIs by early July, Votto was named to the 2018 MLB All-Star Game.
+For the season, he batted .284, had an on-base percentage of .417 and a slugging average of .419.
+He led the National League in on-base percentage for the third year in a row and for the final time in his career.
 He swung at only 16.4% of pitches outside the strike zone (the lowest percentage in the majors).

-With his seventh season leading the NL in on-base percentage, Votto became the sixth player in major league history to lead their league in the category seven or more times, following Ted Williams (12), Barry Bonds and Babe Ruth (10 each), and Ty Cobb and Rogers Hornsby (seven each).
+Votto became the sixth player in major league history to lead his league in on-base percentage at least seven times, following Ted Williams (12), Barry Bonds and Babe Ruth (10 each), Rogers Hornsby (9), and Ty Cobb (7).